6-12 Diploma Course

 4 hours:

-Two meetings across the first distance block at 2 hours each, required
+Two meetings across the second distance block at 2 hours each, one required

 (2 October, 2027; one optional date TBD) -